 In November 1934 Page brought the Country Party into a coalition with Joseph Lyons’ United Australia Party.
 Page served as Minister for Commerce 1934–1939 and Minister for Health 1937–1939.

 Page had served periods as Acting Prime Minister in 1923, 1926, 1935 and 1937.

 On the death in office of JA Lyons, Page was appointed Prime Minister in a ‘caretaker’ capacity.
 He spent 20 days in the position, from 7–26 April 1939, while the UAP sought a leader to replace Lyons.
 Page tried unsuccessfully to persuade SM Bruce to return to parliament (to replace Lyons).

 When the UAP elected Robert Menzies as leader on 26 April 1939, Page refused to serve with him and proceeded to criticise Menzies in one of the most scathing of personal attacks ever made in federal parliament.
 Page accused Menzies of cowardice for not enlisting in the First World War and of hastening Lyons’ death through disloyalty to the former Prime Minister.

 Page then resigned as Prime Minister and withdrew the Country Party from the coalition.
 Menzies became the new Prime Minister.

 The attack on Menzies destroyed Page’s own career as a political leader.
-Displeasure among CP colleagues over his actions forced his resignation from the leadership of the party on 13 September 1939.
-Page was replaced as leader by AG Cameron, who took the CP back into coalition with the UAP in March 1940.
+Displeasure among Country Party colleagues over his actions forced his resignation from the leadership of the party on 13 September 1939.
+Page was replaced as leader by AG Cameron, who took the Country Party back into coalition with the UAP in March 1940.